 Your students will be required to go online each semester to register for your course.
 You will be sent registration instructions prior to each registration period.
 It is helpful to review those instructions carefully to ensure you are familiar with the registration process.
 You are your student’s first point of contact.
 You will be asked to disseminate the registration packet to interested students and parents prior to registration each semester.

-At the end of registration we ask that you collect all Parent/Guardian Consent forms from the registered students.
-The Parent/Guardian Consent Form ensures that the students’ parents/guardians are aware of the tuition cost and academic consequences associated with this program.
+At the end of registration we ask that you collect all Parent/Guardian Financial Responsibility Form from the registered students.
+The form ensures that the students’ parents/guardians are aware of the tuition cost and academic consequences associated with this program.

 Near the end of each semester, you will be asked to have your students complete course evaluations.
 The Regents of the University of Colorado and the Colorado Department of Higher Education policies require that every course offered through CU Denver is evaluated.
 You will be notified when and how the evaluations will be dispersed.

 Grades are submitted online through the CU Denver Faculty Portal.
 Detailed information on how to access and complete grades will be e-mailed to you towards the semester's closure.
 Submission of grades online will be the final and official record of your students’ progress in your course.
 Please ensure they are accurate prior to completing and approving them.

 Administrative Stipend-The high school will receive an administrative stipend for time and effort expended by the school administration and CU Succeed instructor on activities associated with the instruction of each course (i.e., meetings with CU Denver faculty, coordination of registration, administration of evaluations, etc.).
 The amount of the stipend is $8 per credit hour generated in the courses taught in the high school during the academic year.
 The stipend is paid at the end of each semester and is broken down by course and instructor.
 Allocation of the stipend is up to the jurisdiction of the high school.